We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 • API available for custom integrations

 Pricing: Free tier with limited credits.
-Pro plan around $18/month per user.
-Business plan around $29/month per user.
+Pro plan approximately $18/month per user as of early 2026.
+Business plan approximately $29/month per user.

 Limitations: Bot is visible to all participants.
 Some users report inconsistent speaker labeling.
 The free tier is quite restrictive.